NEWS/COLUMN

 [8] ‘Akha’ means ‘far from the river’ in Thai.
 They are said to have migrated to the mountainous areas because of the epidemics that once spread in the rivers.
 The Akha are said to account for around 65,000 people in Thailand as a whole, and are also found in Myanmar, Vietnam and southern China.
 They are famous for their colourful folk costumes and silverwork.

 [9] In other cases, Eduardo Viveiros de Castro,1951- presents the animist view that the inner life of humans, animals, spirits, etc. is the same.
 This presented multiple ‘perspectives’ among many species, a shared worldview across species, and extended art that had previously been bound to the 'human perspective' [Hasegawa 2022: 36].
 David OReilly (1985-) exhibited a work entitled Everything (2007) at the Thailand Biennale 2021.
 Born in Kilkenny, Ireland, in 1985, OReilly is an artist who continues to produce CG animation in an innovative style.
 In 2015, he released Mountains, a video game about "looking at mountains".
 His 2015 game Mountain, about "looking at mountains", and most recently his critically acclaimed film Everything [see bound baw website].
 The game is a simulation game in which you get a pseudo-perspective of all beings, including planets, ticks and cigarette butts.
 It is based on Jakob Uexkull's (1864-1944) 'Umwlet' and brings the different dynamic worlds of human/non-human and various creatures into the contemporary art world.
-The 'Umwlet'
+The 'Umwlet' is a world that each subject constructs by giving meaning to various objects in the environment" [Uexkull 2015: 164].

 In light of this junction between animism and contemporary art, over recent years ‘Zomia’, as represented by the Busui exhibition, has been attracting attention, particularly in the field of contemporary art due to its geopolitical specificity, and the cultural diversity and richness produced by its animism-based minority groups.
 Morris Berman (1944-) defined the immersive state in animistic rituals and expressions as ‘Participating consciousness’, but on the other hand, engaging with the world while distinguishing between humans and nature as while distinguishing between humans and nature as ‘Non-participating consciousness’.
 He states that, like Busui, ‘Immersive production and expression’ is, in other words, ‘Participating in the world’, and in this sense, selfless production and expression has the potential to become a source of a generative world that transcends Western dichotomies [Berman 2019: 430-431].

 In this context, Zomia’s animistic art practice has the potential to become one of the centers of a backlash against scientific rationalism.
 In other words, it plays an important role in the restoration of mysticism, surrealism, and other forms of romanticism in art history, and in the reappraisal of ‘re-enchantment’ against the ‘dis-enchantment (rationalization)’ of Max Weber (1864-1920) in his theory of modernization.
 It is clear that the restoration of animism is steadily progressing, as evidenced by the large number of enchanted works on display at international exhibitions such as the 59th Venice Biennale[10] and Documenta 15[11], which the writer visited last year.[12]
-There is no doubt that there will be even more Zomia-related exhibitions in the future[13]
+There is no doubt that there will be even more Zomia-related exhibitions in the future[13].

 In light of the above, I presented an exhibition of works by six artists from Asia who are considered to be projecting Zomian elements in the aforementioned ‘Anarcho-Animism’ exhibition.
 As it is not possible to introduce the works of all six artists in this article due to the depth of the paper, only three artists will be introduced.